-When I started Wabash, I remember the day my parents moved me into the Kappa Sigma house was a really hot August morning, and when we walked into the fraternity house, I remember being greeted by “Bill” who was huge and shirtless and immediately intimidated the hell out of me.
+When I started Wabash, I remember the day my parents moved me into the Kappa Sigma house was a really hot August morning, and when we walked into the fraternity house, I remember being greeted by “Bill” who was like the Hulk and shirtless and immediately intimidated the hell out of me.
 I was a gangling munchkin by comparison, and something about fraternity life still scared me.
-When Bill walked across the green carpet floors of the living room, the whole place creaked, but it turned out Bill was a huge teddy bear, probably one of the nicest guys in the house, if not too nice.
+When Bill walked across the green carpet floors of the living room, the whole place creaked, but it turned out Bill was a huge teddy bear, probably one of the nicest guys in the house.
 He asked me who I was, knew exactly where I should go, and offered to carry some of my things.
-Books and covers and not judging or something along those lines, right?

 Because Wabash at the time was nearly 75% Greek, fraternity houses were used as dormitories until the end of pledge week.
 I moved in that morning and I never moved out.
 I don’t think I even looked at a single other fraternity.
 As Bill helped me schlep my belongings upstairs to “Upper North,” I was immediately introduced to a senior named Glenn E. “Hambone” Smith IV – or his pledge name, Poindexter.
 Yes, the Poindexter from Revenge of the Nerds.
 And there was a striking resemblance.